 Apple Logic Pro X is Apple’s flagship recording studio workstation features an extensive sound library, state of the art plug-ins and quality product support.
 Logic Pro X counts in one of the most versatile digital audio workstations that come with the same features and sound library which you get in other expansive DAWs.

 If you are already a Garageband user, Logic Pro X gives you the same feel as its user interface is most likely Garageband’s interface.
-Logic Pro has an easy to use, intuitive interface so there is nothing hard working in Logic Pro X.
+Logic Pro has an easy to use, intuitive interface so there is nothing hard-working in Logic Pro X.

 - 66 effect plugins – Logic Pro X features 66 state-of-the-art plugins.
-You can add third-party plugins via AU Apple format as well.
+You can add third-party plugins via the AU Apple format as well.

 - Best Quality Support – Logic Pro X comes with extensive support including online support and phone support seven days a week from 8 a.m. to 8 p.m.
-You get time to time software update as well.
+You get time to time software updates as well.

 As I told you above, Logic Pro X has an easy to use intuitive user interface, you get a simple drag-and-drop system.
 It’s structured to fit different windows on the screen.
-So you don’t need to open those windows separate which significantly speeds up your music production.
+So you don’t need to open those windows separately which significantly speeds up your music production.

 Even if you are a newbie, you will get familiar with it in no time.
 It has a wide number of keyboard shortcuts which help you to work fast.
 But the one thing I don’t like with its keyboard shortcuts is most of them are 2 or 3 key combination shortcuts which are quite annoying for new users.
-However, you can set them up as per your need.
+However, you can set them up as per your needs.